-Do not take any other medications while taking Ambien unless approved by your doctor.
-Avoid illicit drugs and alcohol in combination with Ambien since the effects can be lethal.
-When it is combined with other depressants (such as benzodiazepines for anxiety, opioid painkillers, or alcohol), patients may experience extreme sedative effects that can result in death 2.
+Do not take any other medications while taking Ambien unless they are approved by your doctor.
+Avoid illicit drugs and alcohol in combination with Ambien, since the effects can be lethal.
+When Ambien is combined with other depressants (such as benzodiazepines for anxiety, opioid painkillers, or alcohol), patients may experience extreme sedative effects that can result in death.2

-Because Ambien use is associated with potentially serious side effects, even when taken as prescribed, it is important to pay attention to how it affects you.
+Because Ambien use is associated with potentially serious side effects, it is important to pay attention to how it affects you, even if you are taking it as prescribed.
 Someone who experiences significantly debilitating symptoms on a low Ambien dose may be more likely to experience even more severe effects in the event of an overdose.
-When a person overdoses on Ambien, he or she may experience 1:
+When a person overdoses on Ambien, he or she may experience:1

 - Slowed breathing.